Do your bit to protect the lakes and rivers that you love.

 All it takes is one tiny fragment of hornwort or a single catfish egg.
 If aquatic pests hitch a ride on your gear they can spread to previously unaffected waterways - choking our lakes and rivers, make them murky, and out-competing native wildlife.

-New rules for boat ramp users
+Rules for boat ramp users

 The Bay of Plenty Regional Pest Management Plan 2020 – 2030 became operative on 20th December 2020.
 As a result new rules now apply for all users of freshwater boat ramps in the region.

-We ask that you familiarise yourself with the new rules and ensure that you comply with them when heading out on the water.
+We ask that you familiarise yourself with the rules and ensure that you comply with them when heading out on the water.

 Bay of Plenty Regional Council Regional Pest Management Plan 2020 – 2030 Rule 7